| |

 How to crochet a single stitch for a tree collar.

-Yarn over hook again, pull through both loops.
+Yarn over hook again, and pull through both loops.
 Single crochet stitch done.

 Repeat this in every stitch for two rows.
-Use the pin marker to let you know when your done the first two rounds of single stitch.
+Use the pin marker to let you know when you’re done with the first two rounds of single crochet stitches.

 Waistcoat Stitch

-I chose the waistcoat stich because it is very strong and the reason the tree collar stands up on it own.
-As a bonus its almost identical to doing the single crotchet stitch.
+I chose the waistcoat stitch because it is very strong and the reason the tree collar stands up on its own.
+As a bonus, it’s almost identical to doing the single crochet stitch.

-The only difference between the single crochet and waistcoat stitch is the placement of the crochet hook in the previous row. difference with waist coat stitch is that you place the stitch between the V on the previous row.
+The only difference between the single crochet and waistcoat stitch is the placement of the crochet hook in the previous row. the difference with the waistcoat stitch is that you place the stitch between the V on the previous row.

 Insert hook at the V, there will be two threads on each side (love the big yarn for this) yarn over hook, pull through.
 There will be two loops on hook.
 Yarn over hook, pull through both loops.
 Repeat.